e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-1 orientation-lab.md

 2. Confirm the indexes `wineventlog`, `sysmon`, and `osquery` exist via **Settings -> Indexes**.
 3. Run the search `index=sysmon sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational | stats count by host`.
 4. Export the search results (CSV) to confirm hosts `dc`, `wef`, and `win11` are reporting.
-5. Create a dashboard panel that tracks events per host over the last 60 minutes.
+5. Create a dashboard panel that tracks events per host over the last 60 minutes:
+   - In Splunk, stay in Search & Reporting and run `index=sysmon earliest=-60m latest=now | stats count by host`.
+   - Select **Save As -> Dashboard Panel**, choose an existing dashboard or create a new one (e.g., "Orientation Overview"), and name the panel "Events per Host (Last 60m)".
+   - Set visualization to a column chart (or preferred type), make sure the time range is set to **Last 60 minutes**, then save.

 ## Knowledge Check